 Here are links to my specific suggestions for improvements elsewhere on the site:

 Since the role is cycling and walking champion, not just cycling champion, I've put down a few thoughts on walking in Harrogate.

 In general, people on foot are quite well provided for, with paths across the beautiful Stray.
 However, when it comes to crossing busy roads, there are not always enough crossings at convenient points, and where there are crossings, you usually have to wait a long time for the lights to change, and you're not given much time to cross.
 The message given is that people in cars are more important than people on foot.

-1) There is only one pedestrian crossing in Harrogate where the lights change quickly - outside the Coach & Horses on West Park.
+1) There was only one pedestrian crossing in Harrogate where the lights changed quickly - outside the Coach & Horses on West Park.
 That one was brilliant.
 Unless someone had just crossed, the lights changed straight away.
 Apparently it was a malfunction, and North Yorkshire County Council have changed the settings, to make people on foot wait a long time before they are allowed to cross.

 2) It's difficult to cross Station Parade from Albert Terrace to Waitrose.
 There are two busy lanes of traffic, accelerating towards the junction with York Place.
 Again, this sends the wrong message.
 People who choose to walk around Harrogate, instead of adding to the congestion, should be shown that they are valued, not made to dodge traffic because there is no provision.

 3) A road sign obscures the view of people attempting to cross the Leeds Road at the Prince of Wales roundabout (heading west).
 Once you're half way across, you still have two lanes of traffic to negotiate, and you need to be able to make eye contact with drivers to see whether they are going to let you across, but there's a road sign in the way.

 Do you have any more comments or suggestions?

-with comments about how they could be improved, where appropriate.
+comments about how they could be improved, where appropriate.
+Read

 Template design by Andreas Viklund